EMI Seals & Gaskets in Automotive/Motorsport

 Battery enclosures and power packs – IP/EM/PF

 An electric vehicle battery (EVB also known as a traction battery) is a rechargeable battery used to power the electric motors of a battery electric vehicle (BEV) or hybrid electric vehicle (HEV).
 Arrays of smaller battery cells are essential for an EVB and need to be kept inside a housing or enclosure that forms what is known as the Battery Pack.
 These battery packs are usually made from two sections, an upper and a lower which need to be lightweight but tough to protect the cells but also need to be well sealed to protect the cells from water, dust, moisture, and salt ingress.
 All of which would significantly affect the performance and life of the battery and could lead to thermal incidents.
 This is known as ingress protection (IP) and is a scale that confirms the level of protection that a battery pack has been tested to.
+The initial principle of sealing the battery enclosure is via the controlled compression of a gasket or seal, which is compressed to a pre-set thickness or under a pre-determined torque force.
 There are two main ways to effect an IP seal on a battery enclosure and that predominately depends on whether you wish to be able to service the cell packs.
 Most high-volume automotive manufacturers favour what is called a wet seal, this is basically where a bead of liquid sealant is applied to one half of the battery pack and then the other half is closed on top and the seal dries and in effect glues the two halves together.
 The second solution is a dry seal, which is usually a gasket or O Ring that forms the seal between the two halves but allows them to be separated again should access be required to the cells.
 Both options have their advantages and disadvantages, but both can provide a good IP solution as well as provide noise and vibration dampening.

 There are however vehicular battery packs that require more than just an IP seal, they may need to offer electromagnetic (EM) shielding protection and or low smoke zero halogens (LSZH) approval or UL94 V0 or EN45545 approval or include passive fire (PF) protection to buy the occupants time to affect a safe exit should there be a thermal incident.
 We can offer a range of specialist integrated solutions that offer the highest levels of protection.
 We are even able to offer a new, ultra-lightweight material that can be incorporated into battery packs and vehicle compartments that can act as a smoke and fire barrier and can withstand temperatures up to 1100° C.